 Dialogue – a process for two-way communication that fosters shared understanding.
 It is supported by information.

+e-Navigation – is defined by the IMO as the harmonised collection, integration, exchange, presentation and analysis of maritime information onboard and ashore by electronic means to enhance berth to berth navigation and related services, for safety and security at sea and protection of the marine environment.

+It should be noted that the term e-Navigation is often used in a generic sense by equipment and service providers.
+This claim should be seen as an aspiration, rather than an indication of compliance.

-e-Navigation – is the harmonised collection, integration, exchange, presentation and analysis of maritime information onboard and ashore by electronic means to enhance berth to berth navigation and related services, for safety and security at sea and protection of the marine environment.Hazard – an unwanted event or occurrence, a source of potential harm, or a situation with a potential for causing harm, in terms of human injury; damage to health, property, the environment, and other things of value; or some combination of these.
+Hazard – an unwanted event or occurrence, a source of potential harm, or a situation with a potential for causing harm, in terms of human injury; damage to health, property, the environment, and other things of value; or some combination of these.

 Hazard identification – the process of recognizing that a hazard exists and defining its characteristics.